lucasjinreal/m/README.md

 - `ctrl + a` select all;
 - `ctrl + c` copy select content;
 - `ctrl + v` paste copied content;
-- `ctrl + z` undo copy or undo paste;
+- `ctrl + z` undo the last operation;
 - `shift + arrowkey` select content one the one;

 Do u support our brand new design of *m*? 😆 it should save lots of time in this way!!
-And very much intuitive!!
+And very much intuitive.

 ## Install